Filter

 View now

-The International Federation of Red Cross Red Crescent Societies Psychological Support Programme emerged in the early 1990s at a time when an increasing number of National Societies realized that disasters can lead to not just physical but also mental issues in affected populations, and that the traditional way of offering relief in the form of shelter, food and medical care was often not enough.
+The International Federation of Red Cross Red Crescent Societies’ Psychological Support Programme emerged in the early 1990s when an increasing number of National Societies recognized that disasters lead to not only physical hardships but also significant mental health challenges for affected populations.
+The traditional approach to relief – focused on shelter, food, and medical care – was proving insufficient to address the full impact of crises.

 • 1991